 We rightly accept that when we face a loss we must give ourselves the time and space to heal.
 Grief is valid and vital.
-To push on through without allowing grief and all the emotions that go with it is repressing part of who you are.
+To push on through without allowing all the emotions, is repressing part of who you are and won’t help in the long term.
 But how long is long enough?

-But it becomes damaging to you when you haven’t moved on from your ex-partner emotionally, are still in pain, you feel other areas of your life are stuck, or you continue to replay relationship disasters.
-Explaining that ‘time heals’ to someone who is still suffering five or ten years after a divorce, is doing them an injustice.
-Because if you believe that feeling better is simply a matter of time, and not within your own ability to control, you will eventually give up hope of happiness because it has failed to ‘arrive’.
+Simply telling yourself that ‘time heals’ when you’re struggling years after a divorce, is doing yourself an injustice.
+If you believe that feeling better is simply a matter of time, and not within your own ability to control, you will eventually give up hope of happiness just because it has failed to “arrive”.

 I like this quote because it’s empowering.
 I’ve come to understand that it’s not really the time that heals us at all.
 Growth is what heals.
 And the good news is that how quickly we grow from the pain is within our control.
 The slightly tougher news is that sometimes it takes a lot of work.
 You have to really want to heal.

 Well, from my own personal experience, and in no particular order of significance, this is what worked to turn my life around.

 - Learn from the past; don’t let what happened be in vain

 - Love and respect yourself; remember your life is still valid and worth living as you, not just as half of a couple.